WebAssembly/compact-import-section/document/core/text/modules.rst

 The :ref:`external type <syntax-externtype>` in imports can bind a symbolic tag, global, memory, or function :ref:`identifier <text-id>`.

-$${grammar: Timport_/plain}
+$${grammar: Timportmod_/plain Timport_/plain}

 Abbreviations
 .............

+As an abbreviation, an import module with a single import may omit the parentheses around the import:

+$${grammar: Timportmod_/abbrev-one}

-As an abbreviation, imports may also be specified inline with :ref:`tag <text-tag>`,
+Imports may also be specified inline with
+:ref:`tag <text-tag>`,
 :ref:`global <text-global>`,
 :ref:`memory <text-mem>`,